ivon99/CSCB634-PythonTranscriber/README.md

 Project developed by students at New Bulgarian University for a text-to-speech transcriber using Mozilla Deepspeech.

 ## Setup
+The project does not run directly on Windows or WSL.
+To run on a Windows machine, please set up a virtual machine with a Linux guest.

 ### Setup virtual environment